Collective Monte Carlo updates through tensor network renormalization: Two-dimensional Ising models

 We next move to autocorrelation times, that is, after equilibration is reached, the time needed between two sample extractions to guarantee (sufficient) independence.
-Given an observable $X$, we study the correlation function \beq C_{X}(t) = \frac{\langle {X}(t_0){X}(t_0+ t)\rangle - \langle {X}(t_0)\rangle\langle {X}(t_0 + t)\rangle}{ \langle {X}^2(t_0)\rangle - \langle {X}(t_0)\rangle^2}, \eeq where $t_0$ is assumed larger than the equilibration time \cite{Katzgraber2009}.
-At large $t$, we expect $C_X(t)$ to decay exponentially, with a time scale set by the decorrelation time.
-As the exponential tail has a fixed amount of noise, controlled by the number of samples, a useful measure to determine that time scale is the integrated correlation time $\tau_{X}^{\textrm{int}}(t) \equiv 1+2\sum_{t'=1}^t C_X(t')$.
-It can also be shown that it is approximately the factor that enhances the variance when averaging over samples that are not sufficiently decorrelated \cite{Katzgraber2009}.
-The two quantities are plotted on Fig. \ref{fig:correlationTimes} for the magnetization of a Fully Frustrated Ising model on a $32\times32$ lattice at $T=1$.
-The observable chosen has no clear physical meaning, but can differ greatly between different low energy configurations of this model, and thus it is a useful measure to check the ergodicity of any scheme.
-The data shown in Fig. \ref{fig:correlationTimes} shows that TNMH outperforms a local algorithm by almost two orders of magnitude.
+Given an observable $X$, we study the { time} correlation function \beq C_{X}(t) = \frac{\langle {X}(t_0){X}(t_0+ t)\rangle - \langle {X}(t_0)\rangle\langle {X}(t_0 + t)\rangle}{ \langle {X}^2(t_0)\rangle - \langle {X}(t_0)\rangle^2}, \eeq where $t_0$ is assumed larger than the equilibration time.
+As discussed in \cite{Katzgraber2009}, at large $t$, we expect $C_X(t)$ to decay exponentially, with a time scale set by the decorrelation time.
+As the exponential tail has a fixed amount of noise, controlled by the number of samples, a useful measure to determine that time scale is the integrated correlation time \beq \tau_{X}^{\textrm{int}}(t) \equiv 1+2\sum_{t'=1}^t C_X(t'). \eeq It can also be shown that it is approximately the factor that enhances the variance when averaging over samples that are not sufficiently decorrelated \cite{Katzgraber2009}.
+The two quantities are plotted on Fig.~\ref{fig:correlationTimes}a for the magnetization of a Fully Frustrated Ising model on a $32\times32$ lattice at $T=1$. { The motivation for choosing this observable is that often the energy is a poor choice to measure the decorrelation of samples in a Markov chain.
+At low temperatures, it is impossible to distinguish global changes in a configuration of a Markov chain from local motion around a local minima just by tracking the energy.
+In this particular case, choosing an observable that breaks the global spin flip symmetry of the model in consideration allows to assess the ergodicity of the scheme, since for any configuration with energy $E$ and magnetization $m$ there exists another with magnetization $-m$} { and same energy.} The data shown in Fig.~\ref{fig:correlationTimes}a shows that TNMH outperforms a local algorithm by almost two orders of magnitude.
 Furthermore, we expect that the difference in performance can only increase as the temperatures are lowered or the system size is increased.